Miindaugas/graphql-example/README.md

-## Example to how load grathql files in typescript
+## Just a sample to how load grathql files in typescript
 Start server and react app.